MrEshboboyev/api-versioning/README.md

     }
 ```

+## 📚 API Documentation with NSwag

+This project now includes NSwag for automatic API documentation generation.
+NSwag provides:
+- Swagger UI for interactive API exploration
+- OpenAPI specification generation
+- Client code generation capabilities

+To access the documentation:
+1. Run the application using `dotnet run --project src/Products.Api`
+2. Navigate to `http://localhost:5076/swagger` in your browser

 ## 🧪 Testing
 The repository includes unit and integration tests to ensure feature flags and versioning work as expected.